eugeniocez/leaflet-challenge/README.md

 The first task was to visualize an earthquake dataset by completing the following steps:

 1. **Get the dataset**:
-    - Visit the [USGS GeoJSON Feed](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) page and choose a dataset to visualize.
+    - Visited the [USGS GeoJSON Feed](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) page and chose a dataset to visualize.

 2. **Import and visualize the data**:
-    - Using Leaflet, create a map that plots all the earthquakes from your dataset based on their longitude and latitude.
+    - Using Leaflet I created a map that plotted all the earthquakes from the dataset based on their longitude and latitude.
-    - The data markers should reflect the magnitude of the earthquake by their size and the depth of the earthquake by color.
-Earthquakes with higher magnitudes should appear larger, and earthquakes with greater depth should appear darker in color.
+    - Used data markers to reflect the magnitude of the earthquake by their size and the depth of the earthquake by color.
+Earthquakes with higher magnitudes appear larger, and earthquakes with greater depth appear darker in color.
-        - *Hint*: The depth of the earthquake can be found as the third coordinate for each earthquake.
-    - Include popups that provide additional information about the earthquake when its associated marker is clicked.
+    - Included popups that provide additional information about the earthquake when its associated marker is clicked.
-    - Create a legend that will provide context for your map data.
+    - Created a legend that provides context for the map data.

 ### Part 2: Gather and Plot More Data (Optional)

 The objective was to plot a second dataset on your map to illustrate the relationship between tectonic plates and seismic activity by completing the following steps:

 1. **Get the tectonic plates dataset**:
-    - Visit the [tectonic plates dataset](https://github.com/fraxen/tectonicplates) page and choose a dataset to visualize.
+    - Visited the [tectonic plates dataset](https://github.com/fraxen/tectonicplates) page and chose a dataset to visualize.

 2. **Import and visualize the tectonic plates data**:
-    - Plot the tectonic plates dataset on the map in addition to the earthquakes.
+    - Plotted the tectonic plates dataset on the map in addition to the earthquakes.
-    - Add other base maps to choose from.
+    - Added other base maps to choose from.
-    - Put each dataset into separate overlays that can be turned on and off independently.
+    - Placed each dataset into separate overlays that can be turned on and off independently.
-    - Add layer controls to your map.
+    - Added layer controls to the map.

 ## Files Used

-List the files used in the project below:
+The files used in the project can be found below:

 - `index.html`: The main HTML file that contains the structure of the web page.
 - `style.css`: The CSS file that contains the styles for the visualization.